 The elements of the investigational gene therapy for LGMD 2A calpainopathy are:

-The pioneering research of Louise Rodino-Klapac, Ph.D, our Senior Vice President, Gene Therapy is the foundation for five of our investigational limb-girdle muscular dystrophy (LGMD) programs.
+The pioneering research of Louise Rodino-Klapac, Ph.D, our Executive Vice President, Head of R&D and Chief Scientific Officer, is the foundation for five of our investigational limb-girdle muscular dystrophy (LGMD) programs.
 Hear from Dr. Rodino-Klapac about the science behind the LGMDs, the importance of subtype identification and how our gene therapy engine will help engineer potential therapies for this group of inherited neuromuscular diseases.

 Sarepta, along with our collaborator, Zarife Sahenk, MD, PhD, from Nationwide Children’s Hospital, is developing neurotrophin 3 (NT-3), a gene therapy candidate designed to treat CMT, with the lead indication being type 1A.